Thomas Parr (MP for Westmorland): Biography

 Within a year of his coming of age Thomas was escheator of Cumberland and Westmorland, and was knighted about the same time.
 He was elected Member of Parliament for Westmorland five times (in 1435, 1449, 1450, 1455 and 1459) and once for Cumberland (1445).
 He was actively involved in local administration and law enforcement, and became very influential.
 In 1435, he acted as the Under-sheriff for Thomas, 8th Baron Clifford, the hereditary sheriff of Westmorland.
 He became involved in a long-running feud with Sir Henry Bellingham, another local landowner, which came to a head in 1445 when he was attacked in London by Bellingham's men when attending Parliament, which caused a Parliamentary outcry.

 By the time of the War of the Roses, Parr had formed close links with leading Yorkist Richard Neville, 5th Earl of Salisbury and when hostilities began joined him at the Battle of Ludford Bridge near Ludlow in 1459.
 After the Yorkists were defeated, he was forced to flee to Calais with Salisbury and was attainted in Parliament, but returned to fight at the Battle of Wakefield in 1460.
 He died in 1461.

 Descendants

 By Alice Tunstall, he left three sons and six daughters.
-His eldest son, William married a granddaughter of the Earl of Salisbury, Elizabeth FitzHugh, and by her was grandfather of Queen Catherine Parr, wife of Henry VIII; his second son, Sir John Parr was made sheriff of Westmorland for life in 1462.
+His eldest son, William married a granddaughter of the Earl of Salisbury, Elizabeth FitzHugh, and by her was grandfather of Queen Katherine Parr, wife of Henry VIII; his second son, Sir John Parr was made sheriff of Westmorland for life in 1462.
 His third son, Thomas, was killed at the Battle of Barnet in 1471.
 His daughters all married members of prominent northern families.
 Mabel married Humphrey Dacre, 1st Baron Dacre; thus becoming the first female Parr to marry into the peerage and be given a title.
 The accession of the Yorkist King Edward IV in 1461 had saved most of Sir Thomas's estates from confiscation.

-Legacy

-Through his son William, the family continued in favour with the culmination of his granddaughter, Catherine, becoming Queen consort of England and Ireland to King Henry VIII in 1543.
-His other grandchildren and the siblings of Queen Catherine would be raised by being created Marquess of Northampton and Earl of Essex; while a granddaughter, Anne, would become Countess of Pembroke as the wife of William Herbert, 1st Earl of Pembroke of the 1551 creation.
-Anne's descendants to this day hold the title of Earl of Pembroke among other prominent titles.